cimentadaj/tidyverse_seminars/third_seminar/third_seminar.md

 - The _aes_ inside `ggplot` is short for aesthetics
 - Each aesthetic can be mapped to another variable (in which case this aesthetic needs to be inside the `aes` function) or;
-- Each aesthetic can be mapped to a constant value (in which case this aesthetic needs to be outside the `aes` function)
+- Each aesthetic can be mapped to a constant value (in which case this aesthetic needs to be outside the `aes` function but _inside_ a `geom` object)

 ```r